Shicheng-Guo/BIS180L_web/_posts/2019-05-21-RNAseq-edgeR.md

 ```

 __Exercise 5:__
 We expect that read counts, especially from biological replicates, will be highly correlated.
 Check to see if this is the case using the `pairs()` function and the `cor()` function.
-Explain what each of these functions does and comment on the results.  __Important Hint:__ _`pairs` is slow on the full dataset.
+Explain what each of these functions does and comment on the results.

+__Important Hint:__ _`pairs` is slow on the full dataset.
 Try it on the first 1,000 genes.
 Do you need to transform to make the pairs output more meaningful?_

+__Important Hint2:__ _it will be hard to see the pairs plot in the Rstudio inline display.
+Once you have the plot, click the expand to full window icon to display the plot in its own window.
+Alternatively, instead of using all columns of data, try it on a smaller number of columns_

-_Hint 2: remember that you will need to remove the "gene_id" column before using the data in `pairs` or `cor`_
+__Hint 3:__ _remember that you will need to remove the "gene_id" column before using the data in `pairs` or `cor`_